Teddington: Transport

+Rail

+Teddington station is at the centre of the town, and the closest railway station.
+Additionally, Hampton Wick station is located to the south, Strawberry Hill station to the north, and Fulwell station to the west; all can be reached by London buses from Broad Street.

 Teddington railway station, served by South Western Railway trains, is on the electrified Kingston Loop Line close to the junction of the Shepperton Branch Line.
-Trains run both ways to London Waterloo: one way via Kingston upon Thames and Wimbledon every 15 minutes, the other via Richmond and Putney every 30 minutes.
+Trains run to London Waterloo in two directions around a circular loop: one way via Kingston upon Thames and Wimbledon every 15 minutes, the other via Richmond and Putney every 30 minutes.
 Trains also run to Shepperton every 30 minutes.

+Currently paused, the Crossrail 2 project was planned to run through Teddington Station.
+Upgrading the existing lines on the Wimbledon section of the South West London network, TfL projected an increase in service up to 10-12 trains an hour to Central London, from a 2015 average of 6.

 Buses

-Teddington is served by London Buses services to other London locations, including Heathrow Airport, West Croydon and Hammersmith.
-Routes 33, 281, 285, 481, 681, R68 and X26 serve the town centre, and all seven connect the town with either Twickenham or Kingston upon Thames.
+Teddington is served by London Buses services to other London locations, including Heathrow Airport, Hounslow Central, West Croydon and Castelnau.
+Routes 33, 281, 285, 481, 681, R68 and Superloop SL7 serve the town centre, and all seven connect the town with either Twickenham or Kingston upon Thames.